siddharth-maddali/siddharth-maddali.github.io/about.md

 A lot of this work is just me sitting at a desk simulating such diffraction experiments for different materials, with the occasional week-long experiment at the Advanced Photon Source.
 I absolutely love the fact that I work a field that involves using a wide range of skills.
 This is in fact a very exciting, dynamic area of research, and [it's only going to get better](https://www.aps.anl.gov/APS-Upgrade/News/DOE-approves-technical-plan-and-cost-estimate-to-upgrade-Argonne-facility)!

 Interesting bit of trivia: the world's first ever nuclear reactor (Chicago Pile-1) is buried somewhere on the old site of the laboratory.

+Interesting bit of trivia #2: the X-ray beam at Argonne is so carefully aligned that it is sensitive to <a href="https://www.flickr.com/photos/argonne/32879127374">earthquakes at the other end of the world</a>.

 I was also a post-doc at the National Energy Technology Laboratory in Pittsburgh, PA, where I worked on materials discovery using machine learning.